Environmental Graphics, Storytelling and Artwork: Tykeson Hall at The University of Oregon

 Photography by Michelle LaFoe, Sinziana Velicescu and Isaac Campbell.

-Environmental graphics and storytelling design coordination and management: OFFICE 52 Architecture; General Contractor: Fortis Construction; Tykeson Hall public art program: The Oregon Arts Commission; “Reflectance Field” central stairway chance-based sound sculpture: Narduli Studio; Environmental graphics and cafe journal bronze replica artwork: The Felt Hat; Tykeson Hall Architect-of-Record: Rowell Brokaw Architects; Tykeson Hall Design Architect: OFFICE 52 Architecture.
+Environmental graphics and storytelling design collaboration with The Felt Hat.
+General Contractor: Fortis Construction; Project coordination and management: OFFICE 52 Architecture; Tykeson Hall public art program: The Oregon Arts Commission; “Reflectance Field” central stairway chance-based sound sculpture: Narduli Studio; Cafe journal bronze replica artwork: The Felt Hat; Tykeson Hall Architect-of-Record: Rowell Brokaw Architects; Tykeson Hall Design Architect: OFFICE 52 Architecture.

 Carnegie Mellon Storytelling, Graphics, Display Design